Skidmore v. Swift & Co.: Subsequent developments

 Chevron U.S.A., Inc. v.
-Natural Resources Defense Council, Inc., 467 U.S. 837 (1984), was a landmark case in which the Supreme Court set forth the legal test for determining whether to grant deference to a government agency's interpretation of a statute which it administers.
-Chevron is the Court's clearest articulation of the doctrine of "administrative deference" to the point that the Court itself has used the phrase "Chevron deference" in more recent cases.
+Natural Resources Defense Council, Inc., 467 U.S. 837 (1984), was a landmark case in which the Supreme Court set forth the legal test for determining whether courts should grant deference to a government agency's interpretation of a statute that it administers.
+Until it was overturned by Loper Bright Enterprises v.
+Raimondo, 603 U.S. ___ (2024), Chevron was the Court's clearest articulation of the doctrine of "administrative deference" to the point that the Court itself used the phrase "Chevron deference" in more recent cases.
 The Court, in an opinion by Justice John Paul Stevens, upheld the EPA's interpretation.
-A two-part analysis was born from the Chevron decision (called the "Chevron two-step test") in which a reviewing court first determines whether Congress has directly spoken to the precise question at issue.
-If the intent of Congress is clear, that is the end of the matter because the court and the agency must give effect to the unambiguously-expressed intent of Congress.
-If, however, the court determines Congress has not directly addressed the precise question at issue, and the statute is silent or ambiguous with respect to the specific issue, the court does not simply impose its own construction on the statute but determine whether the agency's answer is based on a permissible construction of the statute.
+A two-part analysis was born from the Chevron decision (called the "Chevron two-step test") in which a reviewing court first determined whether Congress has directly spoken to the precise question at issue.
+If the intent of Congress was clear, that was the end of the matter because the court and the agency must give effect to the unambiguously expressed intent of Congress.
+If, however, the court determined that Congress had not directly addressed the precise question at issue, and the statute was silent or ambiguous with respect to the specific issue, the court did not simply impose its own construction on the statute but determined whether the agency's answer was based on a permissible construction of the statute.
+Although Loper overturned Chevron, it did not overturn Skidmore and left the Skidmore deference as a means for agency interpretation to be respected in judicial overview.